Quantcast

 On the Radar

 Tracking this week in military life, here's what's on the radar.
 As of Wednesday, we're in the midst of a government shutdown.
 What does that mean?
 Military personnel still report for duty, but the October 15 paycheck may be delayed.
-Mission critical operations, TRICARE and ODEA schools remain open, though PCS moves and elective services could be paused.
+Mission-critical operations, TRICARE and ODEA schools remain open, though PCS moves and elective services could be paused.
 Emergency relief societies and military banks are available to help families through the gap.
 This week at an unprecedented meeting with hundreds of the military's generals and admirals, Secretary of War Pete Hegseth rolled out sweeping new Pentagon policies.
 Among the changes, stricter grooming standards, reforms to how equal opportunity complaints are handled, tougher sex-neutral fitness tests for combat arms, and new rules for managing civilian employees.
 Military leaders have 60 days to implement the changes across the force.
 The Pentagon is updating its flu shot policy.
-Active duty troops still must get vaccinated every year.
+Active-duty troops still must get vaccinated every year.
 National Guard and Reserve members are required only if on active orders for 30 days or more.
 The Pentagon may privatize its commissaries.
 Currently, military families save nearly 24 percent on groceries, but privatization could change that.
-Vendors have until October 21st to weigh in.
-And over on veteran life, why don't Navy sailors wash their coffee mugs?
-Seasoned black stained mugs are a badge of honor showing experience and pride at sea.
+Vendors have until October 21 to weigh in.
+And over on Veteran Life, why don't Navy Sailors wash their coffee mugs?
+Seasoned black-stained mugs are a badge of honor showing experience and pride at sea.
 Don't miss our story to learn more about this unique tradition.
 That's your briefing.
-Be sure to follow my base guide and veteran life so you never miss what's on the radar.
+Be sure to follow my base guide and Veteran Life so you never miss What's on the Radar.

 Join the Conversation